Perpetual Futures Terms of Service

 - You acknowledge that, even with risk controls (including Margin requirements and Liquidation), losses, fees, Funding Payments, slippage, market gaps, illiquidity, delays, and other outcomes may cause your obligations in connection with the Perpetual Service to exceed the Margin and other assets available in your account(s).
 Any such deficit is a "Shortfall".

-- We may demand repayment of any Shortfall at any time.
-Until the Shortfall is paid, we may restrict your access to the Perpetual Service and/or other Services, including by suspending trading, limiting withdrawals, and requiring additional Margin or other actions we consider appropriate for risk management.
+- Until any Shortfall is covered, we may restrict your access to the Perpetual Service and/or other Services, including by suspending trading, limiting withdrawals, and requiring additional Margin or other actions we consider appropriate for risk management.

 - Any failure or delay by us in exercising rights under this Section 12 does not waive those rights.
-Any acceptance of partial payment does not release you from liability for the remaining Shortfall.
+Any acceptance of partial payment or partial application of balances does not release you from responsibility for any remaining Shortfall.

 13. Events of Default